 - 5. It is advisable to have toys exclusively for Pesach use; otherwise they must be washed very well, since children tend to take them into their mouths.
 If they have cracks then they must be washed with strong detergent.
 If possible they should be washed in the washing machine or dishwasher (provided they will not break or break the machine). - 6.
 Clothing worn on Pesach must be cleaned well, especially children's clothing.
 Pockets should be turned inside out and laundered with laundry detergent. - 7.
 Cars that will not be used on Pesach need not be cleaned and should be sold to the Goy.
 Cars that will be used on Pesach must be cleaned well.
 One must clean out all of the pockets, the sides of seats and under them, glove compartment, etc. - 8.
 Pocketbooks and wallets should be sold if unneeded on Pesach, otherwise they should be cleaned well. - 9.
 Consult your Rov regarding medication that has chametz ingredients.
-Medication not needed on Pesach should be sold to the Goy.

-- 10. Kitniyos need not be sold. - 11.
-Sugar, salt or cocoa, even if they had been opened during the year, need not be disposed of before Pesach, as they can be sold to a Goy.
-(This applies in all years.) - 12.
+Medication not needed on Pesach should be sold to the Goy. - 10.
+Kitniyos need not be sold. - 11.
+Sugar, salt or cocoa, even if they had been opened during the year, need not be disposed of before Pesach, as they can be sold to a Goy. - 12.
 Cosmetics: Makeup, creams and perfumes need not be sold to a Goy.
 However, the Minhag is to be stringent and sell these items and use only Kosher for Pesach products. - 13.
 Cleaning and laundry detergents, soap and shampoo may be used on Pesach even without Pesach certification, since they are inedible. - 14.
 Books must be cleaned thoroughly if they are intended for use on Pesach.
 However, even if cleaned they should not be placed on a table or near food.
 It is recommended that one wash their hands after using them.
 Those that are vigilant throughout the year and do not use them at the table or with food, do not need to clean them and may use them on Pesach, yet it is still advisable not to place them on the table where one eats. - 15.
 One may rely on their grown children to do their Pesach cleaning.
 So too, one may rely on the cleaning help of a non-Jewish cleaning lady.
 However, one should periodically check to ensure that they are doing a proper "Pesach" cleaning. - 16.
 One should be vigilant that young children do not bring any chametz into the areas that have already been cleaned for Pesach.
-If by chance one discovers chametz in a cleaned room, one need only to remove the chametz and there is no obligation to reclean the entire room. - 17.
-I wish to reiterate that which was stated above, even one who generally refrains from selling chametz gamur (absolute chametz), it is advisable this year to be lenient and sell all of one's chametz, due to our unknown precarious situation.
-However, one must be certain to transact the sale of chametz that includes an Urev Kablen through a competent Rov or Posek.
+If by chance one discovers chametz in a cleaned room, one need only to remove the chametz and there is no obligation to reclean the entire room.